 You can either use GNOME Software to upgrade to Fedora 25 or use the DNF System Upgrade option.

-If you prefer the first option, run the Software application and navigate to the Updates pane, where you’ll be welcomed with a simple graphical interface for upgrading the system.
+If you prefer the first option, run the Software application and navigate to the Updates page, where you’ll be welcomed with a simple graphical interface for upgrading the system.
 It should look something like this :

 It will first download the upgrade files & then prompt you to reboot the system to upgrade the system.
 When the upgrade process is complete, the system will reboot again into the new release.